 Let the soil rest and invest in sustainable innovation

 In the end, what we need are systems of food production that will be able to handle a growing population and let the soil rest.
 The spread of traditional agriculture has a high cost.
-It’s brought with it an increased amount of harmful substances and bad practices that have destroyed the microbial life in much of the earth’s conventionally managed topsoil.
+Conventionally managed topsoil has resulted in the decimation of microbial life which is crucial to the survival of the earth and life on it.